pachyderm/docs/content/2.4.x/deploy-manage/deploy/deploy-w-proxy.md

 ---
 # metadata #
-title: Switch to Embedded Proxy
+title: Upgrade to Embedded Proxy
-description: Learn how to update your Enterprise Server to use the embedded proxy, exposing only one external port.
+description: Learn how to upgrade your pachd clusters and Enterprise Server to use the embedded proxy, exposing only one external port.
 date:
 # taxonomy #
 tags: ["deployment"]